Urban Green Lab

 How to Apply

-Please email cover letter, resume, two writing samples (such as a sample grant narrative, letter of intent, or outcomes report), and three professional references (email, phone, and nature of each affiliation) to Todd Lawrence, Executive Director, at firstname.lastname@example.org.
+Please email your cover letter, resume, and three professional references (email, phone, and nature of each affiliation) to Todd Lawrence, Executive Director, at firstname.lastname@example.org.
 References will not be contacted without prior approval.
-Combine all documents into one PDF-formatted file with your full name as the file name and write “Development & Communications Coordinator” in the email subject line.
-Submissions that are incomplete or sent by other means, including phone calls, will not be considered or returned.
+Combine all documents into one PDF file with your full name as the file name and write “Education Manager” in the email subject line.
+Incomplete submissions will not be considered.
+No phone calls, please.
 Only applicants selected for consideration will be contacted.
 Applications are accepted until the position is filled.
 All correspondence is confidential.
 Background check required.

 - Type: Full-Time